Skip to main content

 Installs package skill behavior into a supported harness via the Codemod CLI.
 Use this in skill-only or workflow + skill packages when you want authored skill files from the package to be installable for coding-agent workflows.

 In dry-run mode, this step is skipped.
 In non-interactive runs, it is also skipped by default unless the workflow is run with --install-skill.
 See CLI reference.
-Install Skill Step Parameters:
+The target package must expose an authored SKILL.md with valid frontmatter and the authored-package markers:

 name